ManuGithubSteam/LinJarK/README.md

 What does it do ?
 =======
-It is your own personal electronic butler like in the Iron Man movies.
+It is your own personal electronic butler like in the Iron Man movies for your Linux desktop.
 Status
 =======
 - Pretty good model is online, secarios and scripts can be made.